fastai/fastai/docs/git.md

 * https://github.com/fastai/course-v3
 * https://github.com/fastai/fastprogress

+If you already know how to make PRs, you only need to read: the "Step 3" and "Step 5" sections, since they are unique requirements for the fastai project.

 The following instructions use `USERNAME` as a github username placeholder.
 The easiest way to follow this guide is to copy-n-paste the whole section into a file, replace `USERNAME` with your real username and then follow the steps.